This is the web page for the Bayesian Data Analysis course at Aalto (CS-E5710) by Aki Vehtari.

 The following video motivates why computational probabilistic methods and probabilistic programming are important part of modern Bayesian data analysis.

-Short video clips on selected introductory topics are available in a Panopto folder and listed below.
+Short video clips on selected introductory topics are available in a Panopto folder.

 We strongly recommend using R in the course as there are more packages for Stan and statistical analysis in R. If you are already fluent in Python, but not in R, then using Python may be easier, but it can still be more useful to learn also R. Unless you are already experienced and have figured out your preferred way to work with R, we recommend installing RStudio Desktop or using Aalto teaching JupyterHub.
 See FAQ for frequently asked questions about R problems in this course.
 The demo codes provide useful starting points for all the assignments.